 Keith waits for the attendants to return for him.
 The rain now falls in a near silent but continuous sheet.
 From where he sits, he is able to see through the rain to the terrace below.
 Chairs have been left out.
 The tied-down umbrellas flutter in the wind.
 In the midst of it is a seated figure.
 It’s clearly a woman in a wheelchair, immobile as granite.
 She’s facing the sea, placed where she is most vulnerable to the sky.
 The rain falls, the wind blows, but none of it seems to bother Dr. Sother.
 He watches as the woman absorbs all that falls without a care.
 Jerome arrives to take him to bed.
 Keith turns his head for one final glance of the doctor.
 Her head is tipped to the sky, her mouth wide, her face contorted.
 The rain falls.

-Jonathan Berzer has never appeared in TCR, but he’s an Antioch graduate, Citron whose fiction has appeared in Hopeful Monster and the Madison Review.
-This excerpt is from his novel-in-progress, Antidote has restrained wit, haunted with strange characters that are trapped in a demimonde.
+Jonathan Berzer has never appeared in The Citron Review, but he’s an Antioch graduate whose fiction has appeared in Hopeful Monster and The Madison Review.
+This excerpt is from his novel-in-progress, Antidote.
+It has restrained wit, haunted with strange characters that are trapped in a demimonde.